 Maybe I just don't want to be a burden.

 Before I hit 17, I stopped asking her for money.
 I stopped asking her for basically anything.
 New dresses?
-No, I'd take what we had on the closet, I'd love to wear some vintage clothes.
+I'm good, I'd take what we had on the closet, I'd love to wear some vintage clothes anyway.
 New gadget?
-No, I'd take what she had and she could buy newer one.
+I'd take what she had and she could buy newer one.
 Make up?
 I didn't need it yet.
 New shoes?
 Let me buy the cheapest one.

 Entering uni, I didn't even ask for a new motorcycle.
 I used our old yellow yamaha that she bought when I was in 2nd grade.
 After couple of months, she finally bought newest honda to be used at home, and I continued using the iconic yamaha until I graduated.